jspecify/jspecify/docs/docs/spec.md

 -   an array component type

-    > An array of nullable strings is written `@Nullable String[]`.
-Similarly, a
+    > For an array of nullable strings, write `@Nullable String[]`.
+Similarly,
-    > variadic parameter whose type is "array of nullable strings" is written
+    > for a variadic parameter whose type is "array of nullable strings," write
     > `@Nullable String...`.
     >
     > You can annotate array component types independently from the array
     > itself.
-The array itself can be annotated in the same cases as any
+You can annotate the array itself in the same cases as any
-    > non-array type in the same position can, albeit with different syntax.
+    > non-array type in the same position, albeit with different syntax.
 For
-    > example, a method parameter could be annotated as `@NonNull String
+    > example, you can annotate a method parameter as `@NonNull String @Nullable
-    > @Nullable [] strings`, which means `strings` is a nullable array
+    > [] strings`, which means `strings` is a nullable array containing non-null
-    > containing non-null elements.
-Similarly for variadic parameters, `void
+    > elements.
+Similarly for variadic parameters, `void method(@Nullable String
-    > method(@Nullable String @NonNull ... strings)` means `strings` is a
+    > @NonNull ... strings)` means `strings` is a non-null array containing
-    > non-null array containing nullable elements.
+    > nullable elements.

 -   an array creation expression